-I have been looking into new career options recently, and I have done some recent job searching and interviewing.
-Thankfully, the companies haven’t yet asked me the most difficult question to answer – “What kind of salary and compensation are you looking for?”
+When looking into new career options, you begin some of the hardest tasks of your life including job searching and interviewing.
+Ultimately the companies that you choose to interview with will ask you one of the most difficult questions to answer – “What kind of salary and compensation are you looking for?”

-I know what I would like to make.
-I also have a good idea about what I am worth and what the position is worth.
-But I am not positive about my assessments.
-If I give a number too high, then I could scare the potential employer away, and if I give a number too low, then I am selling my self short and not earning the salary I could earn.
+We all know what we would like to make.
+You should also have a good idea about what you are worth and what the position is worth.
+But you cannot be positive about your assessments.
+If you give a number too high, then you could scare the potential employer away, and if you give a number too low, then you are selling yourself short and not earning the salary you could earn.

-I have not received a formal offer, but in the event I do, I will have to negotiate my salary.
+In the event you receive a formal offer from one of your interviews, you will have to negotiate your salary.
 There are some on-line companies that can help you determine your approximate salary potential based on degree, industry, job title, and location.
 However, they are not always accurate.
 Some of the sites I have visited are salary.com, payscale.com, and vault.com.
 In my opinion, these sites are good resources to get a ballpark figure, but shouldn’t be judged at 100% accurate.

 How do you answer the question, “what is your current salary?”
 What a loaded question!
 What if you are underpaid?
 Should you answer truthfully, and let your new company give you a modest raise over your current salary, but still potentially leave you underpaid for the position you will field if you are hired?
 Should you lie about your salary and bump your salary figures $5-10k and hope to get a raise from a higher starting point?
 What if you know what your peers make and you aren’t in the same ballpark?

 I believe you should either answer truthfully about your salary or tactfully skirt around the answer.
 In no circumstances do I think you should lie.
 The interviewing company is considering you as an employee, and this involves a level of trust which you will break if you lie.
 There have been many people let go shortly after being hired – all because they lied in their interview or on their application.
 Lying isn’t worth the risk.